 It’s equally vital to understand your personal support network before you jump into this business.
 I would not have been able to start a nonprofit if I didn’t have an incredibly supportive wife who believed in our mission and allowed me to go on this crazy entrepreneurial journey while she worked a steady government job with healthcare.
 Some folks are not set up to be successful entrepreneurs because they don’t have the social capital.

 Starting a business is very, very personal.
 But if you are thoughtful about your own self-mastery — which includes being open and developing ways to cope with failure and stress — you’ll be in much better shape.
 As Howard Thurman said: “Don’t ask what the world needs from you.
 Ask what makes you come alive, and then go and do that, because what the world needs is people who’ve come alive.”

 BP: We’re at a very exciting time in history.
 A new movement and a new consciousness is emerging.
 To be successful, the social entrepreneurship movement needs to be very practical, focused, and pragmatic.
 But we as social entrepreneurs also need to recognize that if we don’t love ourselves, if we’re not happy with ourselves and resilient, then we’re going to crack when it gets tough — and it will get tough.
 Building your own emotional self-care muscles as an entrepreneur before launching your business is a better use of time than reading how-to books.

 Mary Mazzoni is an environmental journalist and editor based in Philadelphia.
-Her work has appeared on TriplePundit, AlterNet, Yahoo Travel, Budget Travel, Earth911, Sustainable Brands, The Daily Meal and multiple Philadelphia publications including the Philadelphia Daily News.
+Her work has appeared in print and online, including TriplePundit, AlterNet, Yahoo Travel and multiple Philadelphia publications including the Philadelphia Daily News.
 She is available for freelance and you can follow her on Twitter @mary_mazzoni.